Santronics Software, Inc.,

 Defining the order of the test performed:

-CheckingOrder FLT RBL SPF CEP CBV
+CheckingOrder FLT RBL SPF CBV

 Preparing the CBV (Callback Verifier):